AndreaBozzo/dce/README.md

 - **Git-Native**: Version contracts alongside code
 - **Extensible**: Plugin architecture for custom validators

-**Current Limitation**: DCE is not yet feature-complete. v0.0.1 will offer basic schema validation, with advanced features following in subsequent releases.
+**Current Limitation**: DCE is not yet feature-complete. v0.0.1 will offer schema and constraint validation with Iceberg support, with advanced features (multi-format support, ML-powered detection) following in subsequent releases.

 ## License